 The Mid-Canal Storage Project will increase storage along the Coachella Canal by removing the existing embankment between the current lined canal with the original earthen canal section to form a single wide trapezoidal reservoir section.
 This additional storage will allow CVWD to manage common, but unpredictable, events by providing for capture during excess water events for use during deficit water events.
 During drought periods, this added backup supply will improve efficient use of water and limit waste.
-In WY 2022, CVWD completed design and environmental documentation and applied for grant funding for this project.
+In WY 2023, CVWD completed design and environmental documentation and began construction on the Project.

-PMA 12: East Golf Expansion
+PMA 12: East Golf Course Expansion